 At The Hundred of Hoo Academy, we want every child to be happy and enthusiastic learners of History, and to be eager to achieve their very best in order to fulfil their enormous potential.
 We firmly believe that the recipe for success is high quality first-wave teaching in History, which is central to the life of our happy, caring academy.

-- Our principal aim is that children leave The Hundred of Hoo Academy with a wide range of happy and rich memories in History formed through interesting and exciting experiences driven through vehicles that enhance a child’s awareness of their own abilities and strengths as a learner; thus ensuring that children see learning in History as an ongoing process not a one-off event.
+Our principal aim is that children leave The Hundred of Hoo Primary Academy with a wide range of happy and rich memories in History formed through interesting and exciting experiences, driven through the vehicle of the Primary Years Programme, which enhance a child’s awareness of their own abilities and strengths as a learner; thus ensuring that children see learning in History as an on-going process, not a one-off event.
+Children will meet the National Curriculum expectations in History, through the International Baccalaureate framework, which will be taught by highly-qualified, enthusiastic staff, determined to support children to develop mastery of concepts and inspire enthusiasm and interest in the subject.
+Opportunities will exist for children of all ages to experience learning beyond the classroom, interleaved with other areas of the curriculum, international-mindedness and how British Values relate to key historical knowledge and skills.

 Scheme of Learning